LogicalSoIutions/TwitchEmbedBlocker/readme.md

 Twitch Embed Blocker

-Block unwanted Twitch Embeds on the websites of Fextralife and NoFoodAfterMidnight.
+Block unwanted Twitch Embeds on the websites of AlbionOnline2D, Fextralife, NoFoodAfterMidnight, and NWDB.

 Will add more upon request.